eenaveis/job-board/README.md

 # job-board

 Web app for searching jobs.
-Built with React and showcasing some basic pagination and API calls.
+Built with React, showcasing some basic pagination, popup windows and API calls.
 Uses the GitHub Jobs API to fetch the jobs data.

-Work on progress...
+See working app at: https://evening-headland-38843.herokuapp.com/

+Please mind the API request limitations when testing the app!